connorjclark/as3unit/README.md

 ```
 ### Integrating with your project

-Now, pull the latest version of FlashUnit's .git repo, and type this in the command line:
+Now, pull the latest version of AS3Unit's .git repo, and type this in the command line:
 ```
 ruby build.rb
 ```